Dietitians aim to improve and promote health through food and nutrition.

 Upon graduation from the UBC Dietetics program, students may register with any provincial regulatory college in Canada to be eligible to practice.

-In terms of working abroad, dietetic practice and registration requirements vary from country to country.
-Canadian dietitians wishing to enter practice in another country should contact the applicable regulatory organization for information.
+Graduates wishing to enter practice in another country should contact the applicable regulatory organization for information.
+Dietetic practice and registration requirements vary widely from country to country.

 A Registered Dietitian is a regulated professional who must complete an accredited undergraduate educational program and program of practical training to practice.
 Upon registration with a provincial regulatory body, dietitians may use the RD designation.
 Nutrition-related positions in hospitals and public health generally require dietitian qualifications.